What is a Letter of Recommendation?

 Sample Letter of Recommendation for UK

-This letter of recommendation (LOR) written by a university lecturer for a student pursuing a master’s degree in mechanical engineering:
+This letter of recommendation (LOR) is written by a university lecturer for a student pursuing a master’s degree in mechanical engineering:

 (Name of the referee)